9 Benefits of Birdhouses (And How They Help the Environment)

 Listening to birds chirping and singing, or otherwise just watching them, is a highly effective way to find some everyday stress relief.

-You can either sit back and focus on the birds and the surrounding environment, or you can read a book, study or work in your backyard, while the birds around you go about their lives.
+You can either sit back and focus on the birds and the surrounding environment, or you can read a book, study, or work in your backyard, while the birds around you go about their lives.

-Spending time outdoors is a wonderful way to relax, and the presence of birds in your garden or in the park helps with that, often without realizing it.
+Spending time outdoors is a wonderful way to relax, and the presence of birds in your garden or the park helps with that, often without realizing it.

 Final Thoughts